Alireza-Motazedian/Dockerized_ANN/README.md

 ## 5.3.
 Access Jupyter Notebook

-Open your browser and navigate to:
+Launch your web browser and navigate to:

 ```
 http://localhost:8888
 ```

-This will open Jupyter Notebook where you can run the interactive notebooks:
+This will open the Jupyter Notebook interface where you can access and run the interactive notebooks:
-- `01_data_preparation.ipynb` - Explore and prepare the MNIST dataset
+- `01_data_preparation.ipynb` - For exploring and preparing the MNIST dataset
-- `02_model_training.ipynb` - Build, train, and evaluate the neural network model
+- `02_model_training.ipynb` - For constructing, training, and evaluating the neural network model

 # 6. Project Components

 ## 6.1.
 Data Preparation

-The MNIST dataset consists of 28×28 pixel grayscale images of handwritten digits.
-The data preparation process includes:
+The MNIST dataset consists of 28×28 pixel grayscale images representing handwritten digits.
+The data preparation workflow includes:

-1. **Downloading**: Automatic download using TensorFlow's dataset API
+1. **Downloading**: Automatically retrieving the dataset using TensorFlow's dataset API
-2. **Normalization**: Scaling pixel values from [0-255] to [0-1] for better training
+2. **Normalization**: Converting pixel values from the range [0-255] to [0-1] to improve training efficiency
-3. **Reshaping**: Flattening 28×28 images into 784-length vectors for input to the neural network
+3. **Reshaping**: Converting 28×28 images into 784-element vectors for neural network input
-4. **Train-Test Split**: Using the standard 60,000 training and 10,000 test images
+4. **Train-Test Split**: Utilizing the standard division of 60,000 training images and 10,000 test images

-To prepare the data, run the `01_data_preparation.ipynb` notebook or:
+To prepare the dataset, execute the `01_data_preparation.ipynb` notebook or run:

 ```bash
 # Inside the Docker container